OpenWebGAL/WebGAL_Doc/src/en/webgal-script/bg-and-figure.md

 ## Free Figures with ID

-If you want to control the figure more precisely, you can specify the `id` and initial position for the figure:
+If you want to control the position of the character sprites more precisely, or use more than 3 character sprites, you can specify `id` and initial position for them:

 ``` ws
 ; // A free figure with an initial position on the right